liaojason2/ncku_csie_srecruit_test_environment_image/README.md

 ## Background

-I try to run some practice files on my computer (Apple Macbook Pro 14 inch with M1 Pro chip), but the result doesn't expect as documents.
+I tried to run some practice files on my computer (Apple Macbook Pro 14 inch with M1 Pro chip), but the result doesn't expect as documents.
 I need a similar environment to practice.
 Creating a VM cost lots of time, and the container is more lightweight.
 So it will be a great solution.

 ## Quickstart